 There are different types of shock.
-However, treatment always starts with a diagnosis, which has to be made fast and is therefore a major challenge for preclinical and medical care.
+However, treatment always starts with a diagnosis, which must be made fast and is, therefore, a major challenge for preclinical and medical care.
 There is a risk of multiple organ failure, yet other causes for signs of shock have to be considered within the scope of differential diagnoses.

 Note: The phases of shock can be differentiated into three stages.
-The first one is also referred to as compensated stage, the second one is the decompensated stage and the third one the irreversible stage.
+The first stage is also called the compensated stage, the second one is the decompensated stage, and the third one is the irreversible stage.

 Definition and etiology of anaphylactic shock

 Anaphylaxis is an acute and systemic reaction that is characterized by symptoms of an allergic shock.
-Its course can be life-threatening.
-Anaphylactic shocks are amongst the most severe allergic reactions of the body.
+Its course can be life threatening.
+Anaphylactic shock is among the most severe allergic reactions of the body.

 There is no standardized definition that is used globally.
-In Germany, anaphylactic shocks refer to an acute, pathologic reaction of the immune system in response to a chemical stimulus, which affects the whole organism.
+In Germany, anaphylactic shock refers to an acute, pathologic reaction of the immune system in response to a chemical stimulus, which affects the whole organism.
 Shocks like this can occur in humans and animals.

 Epidemiology and cardinal symptoms of anaphylactic shock

-Medicaments and foodstuff are identified particularly frequently as triggers.
-Nuts, seafood and celery being the most common among foodstuff.
+Medications and food are identified particularly frequently as triggers, with nuts, seafood, and celery being the most common among foods.
 Further possible triggers are chicken eggs and insect poisons.

 Anaphylactic shock may also be caused by a combination of different factors.
 In this case, we speak of allergen exposure.
-This is possible e.g. at concurrent stress after the consumption of alcohol or acute infections.
-58 % of the factors causing anaphylactic shock in children are foodstuff, approximately.
-24 % insect poisons and 8 % medications.
-For adults, anaphylactic shock is triggered to 16 % by foodstuff, to 55 % by insect poisons and to 21 % by medication.
+This is possible, for example, with concurrent stress after the consumption of alcohol or acute infections.
+Fifty-eight percent of the factors causing anaphylactic shock in children are food, approximately 24% are insect poisons, and 8% are medications.
+In adults, the factors causing anaphylactic shock are: approximately 16% food, 55% insect poisons, and 21% medication.